Just Kampers Insurance FAQs

 You can contact your current insurer/broker or look for it in your renewal notice they may have sent you.

-Why do you ask for No Claims Bonus proof?
+Why do you ask for no claims bonus proof?

 NCB can allow quite a large discount as it shows a good driving history.
 This must be proven to allow the discount.
 Unfortunately, insurance fraud is on the increase and we want to protect our clients from price rises caused by it by verifying documents such as NCB, driving licences and other important information.